The two main sections in any library are fiction and non-fiction.

 Next to that we have Comic Books and Graphic Novels where we have the Scott Pilgrim series, Batgirl, Ms. Marvel, and cute graphic novels by Raina Telgemeier called Sister, and Smile; as well as lots more!

-Next is the Young Adult Section; here is where you will find books by John Green, as well as the Perks of Being a Wallflower, Ketchup Clouds, Fangirl, Asking for It, etc. Books in this section are ones that tend to fall between Adult fiction and Junior fiction age wise, so not all of them will be suitable for younger readers.
+Next is the Young Adult Section; here is where you will find books by John Green, as well as The Perks of Being a Wallflower, The Hate U Give, Everything, Everything, Asking For It, etc. Books in this section are ones that tend to fall between Adult fiction and Junior fiction age wise, so not all of them will be suitable for younger readers.

-The Classics then are situated beside Senior Fiction.
+The Classics are situated beside Senior Fiction.
 The classics are books which have endured in popularity over many years because their stories and themes are universally enjoyed.
 Examples, to name but a few, are Wuthering Heights by Emily Bronte, Jane Eyre by Charlotte Bronte, The Picture of Dorian Gray by Oscar Wilde, Pride and Prejudice by Jane Austen, The Great Gatsby by F. Scott Fitzgerald, Frankenstein by Mary Shelley, Dracula by Bram Stoker and Anna Karenina by Leo Tolstoy.

-Each individual section within fiction, all of the ones listed above, are organised alphabetically by author’s surname.
+Each individual section within fiction (i.e. all of the ones listed above) are organised alphabetically by author’s surname.
 This makes it easy to find any particular book as each one will have an exact place in the library.
 So for example if someone is looking for Harry Potter, go to the Fantasy and Science Fiction section (because Harry Potter is fantasy) and look under ‘R’ for Rowling.
 Obviously the librarian is there to help and you are not expected to find things on your own!

 Non-Fiction are books about real people, real events, and tend to be informative and factual.
 Some of the sections within non-fiction for example are History, Philosophy, Science, Religion, Art, Music, Biographies (biographies are stories about the lives of real people)